hasseily/Deathlord-Relorded/Deathlord-Relorded/DOCUMENTATION.md

 **Do read the original documentation or your experience will be problematic, to say the least!**

+**DEATHLORD RELORDED EXPECTS YOU TO HAVE A FULL PARTY OF 6 CHARACTERS.
+Anything less than a full party is neither supported nor recommended.
+If you launch the game and it freezes on the credits screen, then you probably do not have an active party.**

 For the rest, take a look below.
 Much has changed.
 For the better, we hope.

 ## CHARACTER CREATION